nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> Carl
     The student name has been changed to Carl successfully.

-You can follow the same procedure to edit result, but change your input from `name` to `result` at the `***` line.
+You should follow the same procedure to edit result, while changing your input from `name` to `result` at the `***` line.

 *Note: All commands above are not case sensitive.*

 #### 4.5.5.
 Sort Performance List
-Sort the list of students' result under a certain event.
+Sort the list of students' result under a certain event by either student's name or result.

 This is a step by step command and you may follow the instructions given by the console.
-During the process, you can choose to sort by either student's name or result.

 Format: `performance sort`

-Step by step guide to edit name:
+Step by step guide to sort performance list by name:

     >>> performance sort
     Please key in the name of event that you wish to access to its student's performance.